adamralph/xbehave.net/readme.md

         "then the target peek should be the element."
             .Then(() => target.Peek().Should().Be(element));
     }
-*(The preceding \ on \[Scenario] is not required, it's just a Markdown hack - if anyone knows a better way please let me know.)*

 The above example uses [FluentAssertions](http://fluentassertions.codeplex.com/) to ensure outcomes (see how the natural language of each `then` phrase maps beautifully to the line of code below it).

-However, you don't have to use a fluent assertion library to use SubSpecGWT.
+You don't have to use a fluent assertion library to use xBehave.net.
 Any other method of ensuring outcomes will also work just fine.

 E.g. [xUnit.net](http://xunit.codeplex.com/) assertion